gundamMC/DL-Chatbot/README.md

 # AI-Chatbot
 A demo deep learning chatbot using Tensorflow with a C# WPF GUI.

+Note: Pretrained models **are** not provided.
+Please train your own network.

 ## Usage
 ### Socket
 To use the python backend, run socket.py and connect to the socket on `localhost:8089`.